NALTP/Rules/README.md

   - (5) League draft dates will be staggered with championships all occurring in the same week by default.

 #### Section E - Servers
-  - (1) All three leagues will be “all-Dallas” leagues.
+  - (1) All three leagues will be “all-Chicago” leagues.

 #### Section F - Games
   - (1) Regular season: